dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 <xref:Microsoft.EntityFrameworkCore.DbSet%601.Local?displayProperty=nameWithType> returns a view of locally tracked entities that reflects the current <xref:Microsoft.EntityFrameworkCore.EntityState> of those entities.
 Specifically, this means that:

 - `Added` entities are included.
-Note that this is not the case for normal EF queries, since `Added` entities do not yet exist in the database and so are therefore never returned by a database query.
+Note that this is not the case for normal EF Core queries, since `Added` entities do not yet exist in the database and so are therefore never returned by a database query.
 - `Deleted` entities are excluded.
-Note that this is again not the case for normal EF queries, since `Deleted` entities still exist in the database and so _are_ returned by database queries.
+Note that this is again not the case for normal EF Core queries, since `Deleted` entities still exist in the database and so _are_ returned by database queries.

 All of this means that `DbSet.Local` is view over the data that reflects the current conceptual state of the entity graph, with `Added` entities included and `Deleted` entities excluded.
 This matches what database state is expected to be after SaveChanges is called.